DunedinJS/migrating-to-modern-js-typescript/README.md

 # 02-modules

-* Add Webpack and Babel to compile and bundle modular source code into a single browser-ready script
+* Add Webpack and TypeScript to compile and bundle modular source code into a single browser-ready script

   Only a single `<script>` tag to load the application bundle is in